ChaoranHu/smam/cran-comments.md

 ## Newer Version of R package smam

 The R package smam 0.3.0 has already in CRAN.
 This is the next version of smam.
 The version number of this package is 1.0.0.
+In this version, Chaoran Hu is added as an author and the new maintainer.
+The old maintainer is Professor Jun Yan (jun.yan@uconn.edu).